I am sure you wonder what a good processor speed for a laptop is?

 At the same time, work such as modeling in CAD, sculpting in Blender, etc., has the most effect on the Single Core.
 The CPU clock is a crucial factor for enhanced single-core performance.

-Tasks and games that use multiple cores and can benefit from excellent multi-core efficiency include rendering, decoding, file compression, games like Cities Skylines, Ashes of Singularity, Flight Simulator, etc.
+Tasks and games that use multiple cores and can benefit from excellent multi-core efficiency include rendering, decoding, and file compression, games like Cities Skylines, Ashes of Singularity, Flight Simulator, etc.

 Also Read: Best Gaming Laptops Under $1000